AutomationPanda/tau-intro-selenium-py/README.md

 then please clone this repository and follow the instructions below.
 The slide deck for the tutorial is also in this repository.

+## System Prerequisites

+You can complete this tutorial using any OS: Windows, macOS, Linux, etc.

 ## Project Setup

 1. Clone this repository.